-Appearance: pours a light cloudy straw with no head.
+Appearance: pours a lightly cloudy straw with no head.
 Lightly carbonated.

-Aroma/Nose: the gas has notes of yeast, sulphur, green unripe apples and flavors typical for still fermenting and fresh unmatured cider.
+Aroma/Nose: the gas has notes of yeast, sulphur, green unripe apples and flavours typical for still fermenting and fresh unmatured cider.
 Unpleasant.

 Taste: it begins very watery and dry with no residual sweetness and moderate acidity.
-I can also get unpleasant yeasty flavor with sulphur and green notes.
+I can also get unpleasant yeasty flavour with sulphur and green notes.
 No tannins perceivable.